glasgowm148/ergonaut-handbook/Guides/yield/DegFi.md

 ### Auction Coin

 [Auction Coin](https://auctioncoin.app/) introduces a novel mechanism where tokens are emitted through a continuous auction process.
 Participants can speculate on the future value of these tokens, engaging in a dynamic market that offers both high risk and potential for high reward.

+> Join qx() as he takes you through a one shot no edits no nonsense take on Ergo's Auction Coin Protocol in [Ergo Auction Coin | One Take Series](https://www.youtube.com/watch?v=1nY9-YQ9o_g) on YouTube.
+{.is-info}

 ## Strategies for Engaging with DegFi on Ergo